HantsonAlec/Portfolio/README.md

 Showing my technical knowledge and understanding of SVM's and optimizing with grid search and random search
 ### Cancer detection
 Compared Logistic regression model with SVM model in detecting cancer based on medical info.
 [View Code](https://github.com/HantsonAlec/Portfolio/blob/main/Support_Vector_Machines/SVM_Cancer_Detector.ipynb)

+## Naive Bayes
+NLP model with machine learling instead of deep learning.
+This shows my technical knowledge of Naive bayes models and a little bit oversampling/augmentation for text.
+### Cybertroll detection
+Model that detects if a tweet is from a cybertroll or not.
+Based on the text and length of the sentence.
+[View Code](https://github.com/HantsonAlec/Portfolio/blob/main/Naive_Bayes/Naive_Bayes_Cybertrolls.ipynb)